-In cases that involve a municipality, you may also need to give proper notice within two months of the accident or else your case could be barred.
+For example, in cases that involve a municipality, you may also need to give proper notice within two months of the accident, or else your case could be barred.

 A lawyer’s job is to properly assess and demonstrate the full extent of your losses so you can be fairly compensated.
-If you do not have enough evidence, then the court will not award you damages you would otherwise be due.
+If you do not have enough evidence, then the court will not award you damages you would otherwise be entitled to.

 ICBC will take steps to minimize the value of your case with a team of trained insurance adjusters and even lawyers.
 They will argue in favour of assessing fault against you or downplaying the severity of your injuries.